python/mypy/docs/source/command_line.rst

 .. _disallow-subclassing-any:

-- ``--disallow-subclassing-any`` reports an error whenever a class inherits a value of type ``Any``.
-This often occurs when inheriting a class that was imported from a module not typechecked by mypy while using ``--silent-imports``.
+- ``--disallow-subclassing-any`` reports an error whenever a class subclasses a value of type ``Any``.
+This may occur when the base class is imported from a module that doesn't exist (when using :ref:`--ignore-missing-imports <ignore-missing-imports>`) or is ignored due to :ref:`--follow-imports=skip <follow-imports>` or a ``# type: ignore`` comment on the ``import`` statement.
 Since the module is silenced, the imported class is given a type of ``Any``.
-By default, mypy will assume the subclass correctly inherited the base class even though that may not actually be the case.
+  By default mypy will assume that the subclass correctly inherited the base class even though that may not actually be the case.
 This flag makes mypy raise an error instead.

 - ``--incremental`` is an experimental option that enables incremental type checking.
 When enabled, mypy caches results from previous runs